What does Ephraim mean?

 Charted below is the birth name popularity of Ephraim for boys.
 Ephraim entered the list in 1880-1889 and reached its apex rank of #529 in the U.S. then, and is at #928 currently.
 (2014 Birth Statistics)

-Efrain (#963 the previous year) and Ephriam are the prominent alternative forms of Ephraim (#928 the previous year) listed in the Top 1000.
-Adoption of these boy names was at its most widespread during the years 1880-1889 (usage of 0.2483%) and is now much lower (usage 0.0363%, down 85.4%), with the forms Efrain, Ephraim and Ephriam becoming less fashionable.
+Efrain (#963 from current records) and Ephriam are the prominent alternative forms of Ephraim (#928 from current records) listed in the Top 1000.
+Adoption of these relations of Ephraim was more pronounced during the years 1880-1889 (average #751) and is somewhat less today (#963, down 85%), with the forms Efrain, Ephraim and Ephriam becoming less fashionable.
 Displayed below is a comparison of the usage of Ephraim and associated names.
 (2014 Birth Statistics)